wfunk-lumeris/Covid/README.md

 ### Applicable Population

 Although the model was built on a small portion of the US population, in our judgment it can be applied to people of all ages (between 0 to 114 yo) and both males and females.
+We have not tested it on data outside the US but believe it should be generally applicable internationally provided the use of ICD codes (we are happy to do further development on international data, please contact us at info@lumeris.com).

 The number of people in the validation dataset is 789k.
 Data is from January 2018 thru March 24, 2020.
 The demographics of the people utilized in the validation dataset are below: